ufukk/plaincities/README.rst

 plaincities is a library of places in many languages.
-It is based on the geonames database.
+It is based on `geonames <https://geonames.org/>`_ database.

 Installation